kcraam/rasp-tempsensor/README.md

 rasp-tempsensor
 ===============

-Temperature Sensor with a Rasberry Pi amd a DHT sensor.
+Temperature Sensor with a Rasberry Pi and a DHT sensor.